-YOUR TASK:

-You can obtain a sample of the murder wapon found at Miss Scarlet's aide by asking your teacher for it, in the classroom.
-If you can determine whether it is calcium chloride or potassium iodide, then you can narrow the lists of suspects considerably.
-And if you can determine the molarity of the unknown solutions, then you can solve the case.
+YOUR TASK: You can obtain a sample of the murder weapon found at Miss Scarlet's side by asking your teacher for it, in the classroom.
+If you can determine whether it is silver nitrate or potassium iodide, then you can narrow the list of suspects considerably.
+And if you can determine the molarity of the unknown solution, then you can solve the case.

 Who was the murderer?
-What was the weapon?
+What was the murder weapon?
 What was its molarity?
 Provide a short, formal lab report giving evidence and analysis useful for the prosecution of the murderer.
-Your evidence will be Exhibit A at the trial, and will be subjected to the scrutiny of the defence attorney.
+Your evidence will be Exhibit A at the trial, and will be subjected to the scrutiny of the defense attorney.
 On the basis of your evidence, a murderer might be set free or an innocent person executed.

-MATERIALS AVAILABLE:

-100mL of unknown solutions (calcium chloride and potassium iodide), 0.1 M NaCl (aq), 0.1 M NaCO3 (aq), beakers, flasks, graduated cylinders, filters, filter paper, balances
+MATERIALS AVAILABLE: 100ml of unknown solution, 0.1 M NaCl (aq), 0.1M NaCO3 (aq), beakers, flasks, graduated cylinders, filters, filter paper, balances